IASWG Madrid Symposium Presentations

 Every beginning in a group is an exciting, thrilling, and perhaps even frightening time.
 This presentation will highlight the importance of the initial phase for the positive development of a group.
 It will discuss challenges as well as opportunities for this stage.
 Come learn our favourite methods, suggest your own, and leave with new techniques to support this vital stage of group development.

-Processing Separation in Therapeutic Group with Mothers of Children Removed from Home by Court Order
+(EN>ES) Processing Separation in Therapeutic Group with Mothers of Children Removed from Home by Court Order

 Galit Harel, Ashkelon Academic College, Ashkelon (Israel)